 U.S. Bank Altitude® Go Visa Signature® Card

 Looking for ways to save even more?
-This card offers a 0% introductory APR for 12 billing cycles on both purchases and balance transfers.
+This card offers a 0% introductory APR for 12-month billing cycles on both purchases and balance transfers.
 That gives you a year to pay off high-interest credit card balances or your holiday shopping.
-(Just be sure to pay your balance off before the 12 billing cycles are up, or your balance will start to accrue interest, which ranges from 14.99% 23.99% variable with this card.)
+(Just be sure to pay your balance off before the 12-month billing cycles are up, or your balance will start to accrue interest, which ranges from 17.99% to 26.99% variable with this card.)

-The U.S. Bank Altitude® Go card even rewards you for being a couch potato: You get 2 points per $1 spent when you pay for eligible streaming services, such as Netflix, Hulu and Apple Music, with the card.
+The U.S. Bank Altitude® Go Visa Signature® Card even rewards you for being a couch potato: You get 2 points per $1 spent when you pay for eligible streaming services, such as Netflix, Hulu, Spotify®, Apple Music, Disney+, HBO Max and more with the card.
 Use the card to pay for 11 consecutive calendar months of such services and you'll also get a one-time bonus statement credit of $15 per 12-month period automatically applied to your account.
 All this and there's no annual fee.

 Getting the Most from Food Delivery Credit Cards